ibm-cloud-docs/speech-to-text/grammar-understand.md

 # Understanding grammars
 {: #grammarUnderstand}

-The grammars feature is beta functionality that is available only for previous-generation models.
-For previous-generation models, the service supports grammars for all languages for which it supports language model customization.
-For more information, see [Language support for customization](/docs/speech-to-text?topic=speech-to-text-custom-support#custom-language-support).
+Grammars are available only for some previous-generation and next-generation models.
+Support differs between {{site.data.keyword.cloud_notm}} and {{site.data.keyword.icp4dfull_notm}}.
+And grammars are generally available for some models and beta for other models.
+For more information about the available models and the features they support, see [Language support for previous-generation models](/docs/speech-to-text?topic=speech-to-text-custom-support#custom-language-support-pg) and [Language support for next-generation models](/docs/speech-to-text?topic=speech-to-text-custom-support#custom-language-support-ng).
-{: beta}
+{: note}

 The following examples introduce the {{site.data.keyword.speechtotextfull}} service's support for grammars.
 The examples create two simple ABNF grammars and show possible results when they are used for speech recognition.
 The examples illustrate the importance of examining the confidence score that the service includes with a transcript.
 {: shortdesc}